DavesCodeMusings/openwrt-isolated/Improving the OpenWrt Isolated Network Experience.md

 3. Follow the link for _openssh-sftp-server_
 4. Check your Downloads folder for the file starting with _openssh-sftp-server_ and ending with _.ipk_

-## Copy the Package to the SD Card
+## Copy the Package to the MicroSD Card
 1. Log into OpenWrt as root and type: `poweroff`
 2. Wait for the LEDs to go out and unplug the Raspberry Pi.
-3. Remove the Micro SD card from the Pi.
+3. Remove the microSD card from the Pi.
-4. Insert the Micro SD into the laptop, using an adpter if needed.
+4. Insert the microSD into the laptop, using an adpter if needed.
-5. Copy the downloaded _openssh-sftp-server_XXX.ipk_ file to the Micro SD card.
+5. Copy the downloaded _openssh-sftp-server_XXX.ipk_ file to the microSD card.
-6. Eject and remove the Micro SD when the copy is finished.
+6. Eject and remove the microSD when the copy is finished.

 ## Locating the SFTP Server Package
-1. Insert the Micro SD card into the Raspberry Pi and power up the Pi.
+1. Insert the microSD card into the Raspberry Pi and power up the Pi.
 2. Log into OpenWrt as root.
 3. Change to the _boot_ directory by typing `cd /boot`
 4. List the files there using the command `ls`